OpenTidalFarm/OpenTidalFarm/README.md

 * If you have the `-ffast-math -march=native` compiler flags active (see above), try switching them off.
 * Use finer mesh in the turbine site area.
 The numerical errors of representing the turbines might be dominating the problem.
 * Use a looser optimisation tolerance, by passing the `tol` parameter to maximize function.
+* If you are only optimising for the turbine friction and you do not use `automatic_scaling` parameter (which you should in this particular case), then you might have to scale your problem manually.
+This is done by passing a scale argument to maximize, e.g. `maximize(rf, scale=1e-3)`.
+Choose the scale value such that the first gradient is in the order of 1.

 Contact
 =======